Innovation shaped by lived experience.

 -

-Extended pilots embedded inside residential and community environments, tracking adoption and real life integration over time. $150k to $400k.
+Extended pilots embedded inside residential and community environments, tracking adoption and real-world integration over time.

 -